zen-ocean/cluster-cmd/readme.md

 * ````info````: object
 * ````returns````: object

-This function sets the global options for cluster-cmd.
+This function sets the global options.

 ````info```` is an object of type { name: value, name : value, ...  }.
 Currently, the following options are available: